 - Introduction

 - How NAT Works

-- NAT and Packet Filtering

 - IP Forwarding

 - Configuring NAT

 - Bidirectional Mapping (1:1 mapping)

 - Translation Rule Exceptions

 - Checking NAT Status

 Network Address Translation (NAT) is a way to map an entire network (or networks) to a single IP address.
 NAT is necessary when the number of IP addresses assigned to you by your Internet Service Provider is less than the total number of computers that you wish to provide Internet access for.
-NAT is described in RFC 1631.
+NAT is described in RFC 1631, "The IP Network Address Translator (NAT)."

-NAT allows you to take advantage of the reserved address blocks described in RFC 1918.
+NAT allows you to take advantage of the reserved address blocks described in RFC 1918, "Address Allocation for Private Internets."
 Typically, your internal network will be setup to use one or more of these network blocks.
 They are: